Nadir of American race relations: Reconstruction revisionism

-In the early part of the 20th century, some white historians put forth the claim that Reconstruction was a tragic period, when Republicans who were motivated by revenge and profit used troops to force Southerners to accept corrupt governments that were run by unscrupulous Northerners and unqualified Blacks.
-Such scholars generally dismissed the idea that Black people could ever be capable of governing societies.
+In the early 20th century, a group of white historians claimed that Reconstruction was a tragic period for the South, when Northern Republicans motivated by revenge and profit used federal troops to force the defeated Southerners to accept corrupt governments run by unscrupulous Northerners and feckless black people.
+Such scholars generally dismissed the idea that black people could ever be capable of self-government.

-Notable proponents of this view were referred to as the Dunning School, named after William Archibald Dunning, an influential historian at Columbia University.
-Another Columbia professor, John Burgess, was notorious for writing that "black skin means membership in a race of men which has never of itself... created any civilization of any kind."
+Proponents of this view became known as the Dunning School, after William Archibald Dunning (1857 – 1922) of Columbia University.
+Another Columbia professor, John Burgess, was notorious for writing that "black skin means membership in a race of men which has never of itself ... created any civilization of any kind."

-The Dunning School's view of Reconstruction held sway for years.
-It was represented in D. W. Griffith's popular movie The Birth of a Nation (1915) and to some extent, it was also represented in Margaret Mitchell's novel Gone with the Wind (1934).
-More recent historians of the period have rejected many of the Dunning School's conclusions, and in their place, they offer a different assessment.
+The Dunning School's view of Reconstruction held sway for decades.
+Its views were dramatized in D. W. Griffith's popular movie The Birth of a Nation (1915) and to some extent in Margaret Mitchell's novel Gone with the Wind (1936).
+More recent historians have decisively rejected many of the Dunning School's conclusions.

 History of Reconstruction

 Hiram Revels, the first African American US senator, elected in 1870 from Mississippi.
-One other Black US senator, Blanche K. Bruce, was elected from the same state in 1874.
+One other black US senator, Blanche K. Bruce, was elected from the same state in 1874.

-Today's consensus regards Reconstruction as a time of idealism and hope, a time which was marked by some practical achievements.
+Today's consensus regards Reconstruction as a time of idealism and hope which resulted in some practical achievements.
 The Radical Republicans who passed the Fourteenth and Fifteenth Amendments were, for the most part, motivated by a desire to help freedmen.
-African American historian W. E. B. Du Bois put this view forward in 1910, and later historians Kenneth Stampp and Eric Foner expanded it.
-The Republican Reconstruction governments had their share of corruption, but they benefited many whites, and were no more corrupt than Democratic governments or Northern Republican governments.
+African American historian W. E. B. Du Bois put forth this view in 1910, and later historians Kenneth Stampp and Eric Foner furthered it.
+The Republican Reconstruction governments had their share of malfeasance, but they benefited many whites as well as blacks, and were no more corrupt than other governments of the day, Democratic as well as Northern Republican.

-Furthermore, the Reconstruction governments established public education and social welfare institutions for the first time, improving education for both Blacks and whites, and they also tried to improve social conditions for the many people who were left in poverty after the long war.
-No Reconstruction state government was dominated by Blacks; in fact, Blacks did not attain a level of representation that was equal to the size of their population in any state.
+Reconstruction governments established public education and social welfare institutions for the first time, improving education for both black and white people, and they tried to improve social conditions for the many left in poverty after the long war.
+No Reconstruction state government was dominated by black people; in fact, black people did not attain a level of representation that was equal to the size of their population in any state.